A VALLEY NEAR HOPE

 I'm not at ease in here.
 The plants calm me, but not enough.
 Boats is talking to several men in uniform already.
 Brown or blue outfits with long neck-ties.
 "Businessmen"?
 The Pirates' old demons!
 I feel jealous of Boats' guts.
 I go to the salad bar and fill a bowl with leaves and seeds.
 I feel safer with a prop in my hand now, like the others.
 I look around--

 Hey!
 Two Atheleni!
-Jeryl and Aretenon if I know my colors.
+Jeryl and Aretenon by their pelts, one ruddy, one bluish.
 They're alone in a corner with an arc of empty tables around them and a wall of gawkers around that.
 They sit on the floor like huge cats, their heads at table level, lapping soup from bowls.
 Or drinks.
 I hurry over--old friends!
 Then I skid to a stop at the tableside and nearly trip, as I realize I've never spoken to either of them and they've never seen me.
 "I'm a groupie!"
 I think in shame.

 I feel sick.
 They blink up at me.